 The optimization problems in (2) and (4) are mixed integer quadratic programs.
-Although the literature on mixed integer programming has recently made substantial progress (e.g., Conforti et al., 2014), exact algorithms are currently limited in the dimensions they can allow for.
-Here we describe a simple, practical method to minimize (2) and (4).
+Since exact integer programming algorithms are currently limited in the dimensions they can allow for, here we describe a simple, practical method to minimize (2) and (4).

 4.1 Algorithm